Nitheesh1609/Hello_world/README.md

-# Simple Ketnel Module in Rust
+# Simple Kernel Module in Rust
 Crate with an example of a kernel module in Rust

 ## What does this crate actually do?